asalinas10/Pymaceuticals_DataVisualization/README.md

 # Summary

-This assignment is broken down into the following tasks:

-    - Prepare the data.

-    - Generate summary statistics.

-    - Create bar charts and pie charts.

-    - Calculate quartiles, find outliers, and create a box plot.

-    - Create a line plot and a scatter plot.

-    - Calculate correlation and regression.

-    - Submit your final analysis.

 1. Prepare the Data

     - Run the provided package dependency and data imports, and then merge the mouse_metadata and study_results DataFrames into a single DataFrame.